Scale model: Cars

-Although the British scale for 0 gauge was first used for model cars made of rectilinear and circular parts, it was the origin of the European scale for cast or injection molded model cars.
+Although the British scale for 0 gauge was first used for model cars made of rectilinear and circular parts, it was the origin of the European scale for cast or injection-molded model cars.
 MOROP's specification of 1:45 scale for European 0 does not alter the series of cars in 1:43 scale, as it has the widest distribution in the world.

 In America, a series of cars was developed from at first cast metal and later styrene models ("promos") offered at new-car dealerships to drum up interest.
 The firm Monogram, and later Tamiya, first produced them in a scale derived from the Architect's scale: 1:24 scale, while the firms AMT, Jo-Han, and Revell chose the scale of 1:25.
 Monogram later switched to this scale after the firm was purchased by Revell.
 Some cars are also made in 1:32 scale, and rolling toys are often made on the scale 1:64 scale.
 Chinese die-cast manufacturers have introduced 1/72 scale into their range.
-The smaller scales are usually die-cast cars and not the in the class as model cars.
-Except in rare occasions, Johnny Lightning and Ertl-made die-cast cars were sold as kits for buyers to assemble.
+The smaller scales are usually die-cast cars and not in the class as model cars.
+Except on rare occasions, Johnny Lightning and Ertl-made die-cast cars were sold as kits for buyers to assemble.
 Model cars are also used in car design.